grimme-lab/xtb_docs/source/CENSO_docs/censorc.rst

       - pbe-d4
       -
     * - basis
       - the basis set used for this step.
+This will be ignored if the chosen functional is a composite functional..
       - def2-SV(P)
       -
     * - prog